Logitech/hackzurich2020/docs/index.md

 # Support

-For support, you can either ping us on [our Slack channel UPDATE LINK]() or just come to our booth!
+For support, you can either ping us on [our Slack Channel](https://hackzurich2020.slack.com/archives/C018ESGLGLV) or just come to our booth!

 <div style="text-align:center">
     <a href="https://www.logitech.com"><img src="img/logitech.png" style="max-width: 25%"></a>